Nancy Guthrie Update: John Ramsey Urges Nancy Guthrie Family to Scrutinize Police Investigation

 "Don't assume the police are doing everything they can do," Ramsey said.
 "They may be, but don't assume that.
 Don't assume they know what they're doing.
 They may, but don't assume that.
 And really scrutinize what they're doing.
 Ask questions."

-He compared the situation to having an advocate in a hospital and encouraged questions about DNA evidence found at the scene.
-"It's like they say when you're in a hospital, you got to have an advocate," Ramsey added.
+He compared the situation to having an advocate in a hospital.
+"It's like they say when you're in a hospital, you got to have an advocate.
+Make sure the hospital and the nurses and the doctors are doing everything that can be done for your person."

 Ramsey described police departments as multi-purpose agencies handling tasks from traffic tickets to complex murders.
 "You can't do everything well," he said.
 "And it's imperative they bring in all the resources they can bring in."